-I’ve met digital marketers who have no idea how to build & host a website, undertake SEO at the local & national levels or configure an analytics account, yet they’re still digital marketers opting to focus on channels such as social media marketing, paid ads management or email marketing etc. (see the devil is always in the detail).
+I’ve met marketers who have no idea how to build & host a website, undertake SEO at the local & national levels or configure an analytics account, yet they’re still consultants opting to focus on channels such as social media marketing, paid ads management or email marketing etc. (see the devil is always in the detail).

-Some even drill down into a channel and focus on a single specific aspect of that but to make that work they need a big online audience or be happy working alongside the in-house teams of large companies and/or agencies etc
+Some even drill down into one digital channel and focus on a single specific aspect of that channel however to make that work they need a big online audience or be happy working alongside the in-house teams of large companies and/or agencies etc

 And for how long?

 Some digital marketers have been practicing their trade in whatever digital channels they choose to focus on for over 10,000 hours and others a few 100 hours.

 That’s hardly a level playing field in terms of experience & capabilities is it?

 However, for the uninitiated digital marketers are created equal.
 Are they not? – Yes, I’m being cynical.